DSPN/install-datastax-ubuntu/README.md

-# install-dse
+# install-datastax
-sh scripts to install and configure DSE on Ubuntu
+sh scripts to install and configure DataStax Enterprise and OpsCenter on Ubuntu